 By J. L. Starkey

-Abraham had his war too, but an honest war.– Jerome Stanley Augustyniak & Natalie A. Merchant
+Abraham had his war too, but an honest war.

 Or so it’s taught in school.

 If you’re not a part of the genealogy community on Twitter, you’re missing out on a great source of inspiration!
 This week, a comment from speaker and author Marian Burk Wood would prove prophetic for me.
 She said that blogging about family history, “…may expose gaps in research or conflicts to be resolved.”

 She’s absolutely right, and I’ve uncovered dozens of surprises while fact-checking my writing.
-Still, it’s odd how her comment resonated with me as I wrote about an ancestor whose life was an open book.
-If there is one person who has been researched ad nauseam, it is my great-great-grandfather, Morris B. Rowe.
+Still, it’s odd how her comment resonated as I wrote about an ancestor whose life was an open book.
+If there’s one person who has been researched ad nauseam, it is my great-great-grandfather, Morris B. Rowe.
 Uncle Morris wrote pages and pages about him, and just about every Rowe descendant in the genealogy community knows his story.
+(You can learn more about my Uncle Morris by clicking here.)

 Hold on just a minute, though.
 Because…what in the world?